Rugby-Ireland beat England 32-15 after second-minute red card for Ewels | Sports-Games

 England hit back superbly to level the match via Marcus Smith's boot in an amazing atmosphere but Ireland finished strongly as tries by Jack Conan and Finlay Bealham earned a potentially key bonus point.
 France top the standings on 18 points after winning their first four games and will take the grand slam with victory over England next week.

 Ireland have 16 and could still take their first title since 2018 with victory or possibly even a draw against Scotland in Dublin if England can upset France in the final game of the championship.
 A French draw could also be enough for Ireland to top the standings with a win.
-"We showed today how much it means to be part of this team.
-We didn't give up for a second," said England captain Courtney Lawes.

-"We knew it was going to be tough from minute two.
-As soon as the red card went up the energy went up - but we were pretty tired at the end."
+"Sometimes with 14 men you have nothing to lose and we became a bit desperate at times but we stayed on task and got a brilliant victory and thoroughly deserved that bonus point," said Ireland coach Andy Farrell.

+England coach Eddie Jones said he had no issue with the red card and instead praised his team's spirit and tactical discipline.
+"At 15-all we just made a couple of mistakes that let them back in but I couldn't be prouder," he said.
 The eagerly-awaited showdown appeared to be effectively decided with 82 seconds on the clock when Ewels’ upright tackle on opposite number James Ryan gave the officials no room for "mitigation" to reduce the punishment to yellow.

-It was the earliest sending off for any team since the championship began in 1883 as Ewels became the seventh England player to be sent off and the first since Elliot Daly early on against Argentina in 2016.
-England came through to win that game but an in-form Ireland was a different proposition.
-After a Johnny Sexton penalty, the dangerous Lowe was given way too much space and crossed for the opening try to give the visitors an 8-0 lead.

 It was harsh on England, whose fans gave them a rousing reception – much more so than after their scruffy victory over Wales two weeks ago – fully appreciating the monumental effort they put in to stay in the game for so long when so disadvantaged.
 But they now go to Paris seeking to avoid three championship defeats for the second year in a row, while Ireland will need to do a job on Scotland then sit back and, if they can, cheer England on in Paris.